 This leaflet gives a guide as to what you should do following a cut.

-Press on the wound to stop the bleeding.
+Press firmly on the wound to stop the bleeding.

-Get medical attention if the bleeding is heavy or does not stop soon.
-See the separate leaflet called Dealing with Bleeding.
+Obtain medical attention if the bleeding is heavy or does not stop soon.
+See separate leaflet called Dealing with Bleeding.